 5. Say “no” to balloons.

 What goes up, must come down and it will end up in our rivers, streams and ultimately our ocean.
 A party without balloons is still a party!
 The sea turtle on the right was found entangled in balloon strings by one of our volunteers.
+Join our Balloon Busting Crew or find out ways to make your next event balloon free!
 (Photo on left: © Ron Wooten)

 6. Properly dispose of fishing line.

 Dispose of fishing line properly by recycling it.
 By recycling your fishing line, your giving it new life.
 It will be made into fish habitats, plastic benches or even plastic flooring.
 Fishing lines and other destructive fishing practices are having a strong impact on the health of marine wildlife and our blue-green planet.

 We can wean ourselves off plastic by looking for alternatives like glass, ceramic, stainless steel or wood.

 Take your own containers or cloth bags to your favorite store and purchase in bulk.